-PHSC 104 C Physical Science for Teachers (same as CHEM 104 C) 4 Units
+PHSC 104 C Physical Science for Teachers 4 Units

 Term hours: 54 lecture and 54 laboratory.
 This activity-based course introduces students to basic principles of physics and chemistry with emphasis on their practical importance and application in the real world.
 Some of the topics include: matter, physical and chemical properties, energy, motion, light, atomic structure, bonding, solutions and chemical reactions.
 This course is intended for students who want to become elementary school teachers.
-Duplicate credit not granted for CHEM 104 C. (CSU, AA GE, CSU GE, IGETC/C-ID: PHYS 140)
+Duplicate credit not granted for CHEM 104 C. (CSU, AA GE, CSU GE, IGETC, C-ID: CHEM 140 and PHYS 140)

 PHSC 196 C Field Studies in Physical Science 2 Units